Bad Boy Records: Life after the Notorious B.I.G. and rebuilding the label

-In the years to follow, Bad Boy saw a commercial decline.
+In the following years, Bad Boy declined commercially.
 In 1999, Mase became religious and abruptly retired from the business, leaving a serious dent in the company, especially since his second album had just been released.
-Bad Boy found some success with Shyne, a young rapper from Brooklyn, who received generally mixed reviews for his deep voice and slow flow—which many considered to be too reminiscent to, and perhaps a rip-off of the Notorious B.I.G., meanwhile, Combs's later albums failed to generate the same kind of acclaim that his debut had.
+Bad Boy found some success with Shyne, a young rapper from Brooklyn, who received generally mixed reviews for his deep voice and slow flow—which many considered too reminiscent, and perhaps a ripoff, of the Notorious B.I.G.
+Combs's later albums failed to generate the same acclaim his debut had.

-In an attempt to further market himself, he underwent several name changes; from "Puff Daddy" to "Puffy" to "P. Diddy", to simply just "Diddy" then shortly "Diddy- Dirty Money".
-But with the split of the group, he abruptly returned to "Diddy".
+In an attempt to further market himself, he underwent several name changes, from "Puff Daddy" to "Puffy" to "P. Diddy" to "Diddy" to "Diddy- Dirty Money".
+But with the split of the group, he returned to "Diddy".

 In June 1999, it was reported that Clive Davis and Arista had given Combs a $50 million advance on future earnings in 1998, but Bad Boy only generated around $30 million in 1999.

-As the 2000s emerged, Bad Boy had noticeably floundered.
-Many of its more-noted acts would eventually vacate the label, while those who remained saw their album sales dwindle as time went on.
-In spite of continually releasing new material, and various attempts at building artists to the status of Bad Boy's the Notorious B.I.G., few proved as successful as the company hoped.
+In the early 2000s, Bad Boy noticeably floundered.
+Many of its more popular acts left, while those that stayed saw their album sales dwindle.
+Despite continually releasing new material and various attempts to build artists of the status of the Notorious B.I.G., few proved as successful as the company hoped.
 Bad Boy had success in 2000 with Black Rob, a New York City rapper who began associating with Bad Boy in 1996.
-His album Life Story was released through Bad Boy on March 27, 2000.
-The album debuted in the top three on the Billboard 200 chart, and was certified platinum by the RIAA.
+His album Life Story was released through Bad Boy on March 27, 2000, debuted in the top three on the Billboard 200, and was certified platinum.